ixaxaar/monoid.space/src/Algebra/groups.lagda.md

 | Group             | ★        | ★             | ★        | ★             |               |
 | Abelian group     | ★        | ★             | ★        | ★             | ★             |

-Note that we implement only the packaged version of laws here, the actual object types we define in the next section [Groups and family 2](./Algebra.groups2.html), this is precisely because we cannot have two high level modules per agda file.
+Note that we implement only the packaged version of laws here, the actual object types we define in the next section [Groups and family 2](./Algebra.groups2.html), this is because we cannot have two high level modules per agda file.

 ![Figure 1: Algebraic structures](/artwork/algebra_structure.png)